FieryAllen/Sample-REPOS/README.md

 # Sample-REPOS
-This is 2nd Git repository
+This is 2nd Git repository <br>
+Welcome to Git concept